 Head the the Themes tab — it’s the two squares with the “A” at the bottom left of the editing panel.
 There are a whole bunch of fun seasonal themes, but since you’re in the mood for love, select Sweethearts.
 Once you’re in, you’ll find effects, fonts, graphics, and of course, hearts aplenty.
 Click the heart shape you want to put your photo inside and it will appear on your canvas.

 3. Apply your photo as a texture to the heart shape and crop

 The final step is to put your photo “inside” the heart.
-First, make sure the heart graphic is selected in the Layers palette.
+First, make sure the heart graphic is selected on your canvas.
 Go to the Textures tab on the editing panel on the left (the weave icon) and click Add your own texture at the top of the panel.
 Select your photo from wherever it lives, and voilà, your photo now appears heart shaped!
 Move the Fade slider to bring your photo down to 0% so the background color doesn’t show through.
 You can move it around inside the shape with your cursor, play with the Blend modes, or transform it using the Size slider or the flip/rotate tools in the texture panel.
 Last, click Apply and you’re done!

 Alternatively, you can get this same heart-shaped crop effect using Shape Cutouts.
 Here’s how:

 Choose a photo to crop into a heart shape.